 SUPPORT ECONOMINC SELF-SUFFICENCY FOR OLDER ADULTS AND THEIR CAREGIVERS

 - Increase access to health care by eliminating the health insurance coverage gap.
-There are over 500,000 North Carolinians in the health insurance coverage gap.
-Expanding access to health insurance is critical for seniors not yet eligible for Medicare and the direct care workforce providing essential supports.
+Expanding access to health insurance is critical for seniors not yet eligible for Medicare and the direct care workforce providing essential support.

 - Support individuals’ ability to save for retirement by developing a state-facilitated, privately operated Individual Retirement Account.

 - Increase support for family caregivers who are the backbone of our care delivery system by taking actions such as expanding options for care assistance, increasing benefits and protections for those who are in the workforce, and expanding the definition of family for caregiving and leave related policies.